MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Pittsburgh Pirates

 Do we have any reason to believe the Pirates would pay what it takes to sign even a mid-range free agent?
 We really don't.
 The largest contract in franchise history is still Jason Kendall's six-year, $60 million deal, which he signed in 2001.
 Yeesh.
-Trout's not happening.
+Trout is not happening.

 Tampa Bay Rays